 6And they said to them as Jesus had said, and they let them go.

-7And they bring the colt to Jesus, and threw their garments on it, and he sat on it.
+7And they brought the colt to Jesus, and threw their robes on it, and he sat on it.

-8And many spread their garments on the road, and others spread branches that they had cut from the fields.
+8And many spread their robes on the road, and others spread branches that they had cut from the fields.

 9And those who went before, and those who followed after, cried, “Hosanna!a Blessed is he who comes in the name of the Lord!b

 10Blessed is the coming kingdom of our father David!
 Hosanna in the highest!”